EdiFabric/EDIFACT.NET/README.md

 > into `Config.TrialSerialKey`.
 >
 > One operation is one parse, generate, validate, or acknowledge call.
 The 250-a-day
 > quota is shared across ediFabric .NET, Native, and Cloud.
-If you hit it, further
+If you hit it, calls
-> calls fail until the next day.
+> throw `LicenseException` with [error 639](#error-codes).
 Upgrade at
 > [edifabric.com/pricing](https://www.edifabric.com/pricing.html) to continue.
 >
 > Use of the product is subject to the [EULA](https://www.edifabric.com/files/eula.pdf).